Solid state hybrid drive (SSHD) technology helps to enhance the performance of your desktop computer while still having high capacity.

 In addition to understanding these basic steps associated with upgrading your desktop drive, you will also need the following:

-- A power cable and a SATA connection cable (probably included in your system already).
+- A power cable and a SATA connection cable (likely already within your system).
 These cables will connect your new SSHD to your desktop, enabling you to duplicate the data on your current drive.

 - A screwdriver to remove the computer case and help with mounting the new SSHD.